-"(H) The Secretary of Labor (nonvoting, ex officio).

-"(I) The Director of National Intelligence (nonvoting, ex officio).

-"(J) The heads of any other executive department,

-agency, or office, as the President determines appropriate, generally or on a case-by-case basis.

-"(3) Chairperson.-The Secretary of the Treasury shall
+"(H) The Secretary of Labor (nonvoting, ex officio). "(I) The Director of National Intelligence (nonvoting, ex officio). "(J) The heads of any other executive department, agency, or office, as the President determines appropriate, generally or on a case-by-case basis. "(3) CHAIRPERSON.-The Secretary of the Treasury shall

-serve as the chairperson of the Committee.
+"(3) CHAIRPERSON.-The Secretary of the Treasury shall serve as the chairperson of the Committee.

-- "(4) Assistant secretary for the department of the TREASURY.-There shall be established an additional position of Assistant Secretary of the Treasury, who shall be appointed by the President, by and with the advice and consent of the Senate.
+"(4) ASSISTANT SECRETARY FOR THE DEPARTMENT OF THE TREASURY.-There shall be established an additional position of Assistant Secretary of the Treasury, who shall be appointed by the President, by and with the advice and consent of the Senate.
 The Assistant Secretary appointed under this paragraph shall report directly to the Undersecretary of the Treasury for International Affairs.
-The duties of the Assistant Secretary shall include duties related to the Committee on Foreign Investment in the United States, as delegated by the Secretary of the Treasury under this section. - "(5) DESIGNATION OF LEAD AGENCY.-The Secretary of the Treasury shall designate, as appropriate, a member or members of the Committee to be the lead agency or agencies on behalf of the Committeeagreements or conditions and with this section.
+The duties of the Assistant Secretary shall include duties related to the Committee on Foreign Investment in the United States, as delegated by the Secretary of the Treasury under this section.

+"(5) DESIGNATION OF LEAD AGENCY.-The Secretary of the Treasury shall designate, as appropriate, a member or members

+Establishment.
+President. of the Committee to be the lead agency or agencies on behalf of the Committee-